Permissions for time tracking

 What others think?

-Updated by Thomas Pihl about 14 years ago
+Updated by Thomas Pihl over 14 years ago

 Another way would be to have a project field setting a freeze-date on entry.
 When you write the invoice you move the freeze date and be sure no one backdates any time into the period already invoiced.